Sock Fetish

 Psychology

 Sock interest is generally explained through associative conditioning, the Binet tradition, and the symbolic closeness of socks to the feet, a body region already prominent in fetish research.
-One frequently cited but contested idea is V. S. Ramachandran's cortical-homunculus hypothesis, which notes that the brain's sensory map places foot representation adjacent to the genitals and speculates this proximity could prime foot-related arousal; a 2013 study criticised the hypothesis, and it remains unproven.
+One frequently cited but contested idea is V. S. Ramachandran's cortical-homunculus hypothesis, which notes that the brain's sensory map places foot representation adjacent to the genitals and speculates this proximity could prime foot-related arousal; Ramachandran offered no experimental evidence, and a 2013 study of 800 subjects found little foot-related cortical activation to support it, so it remains unproven.
 The scent dimension links the interest to broader olfactory arousal, and the evidence base for any single mechanism is thin.

 Prevalence & culture